jrlmx/sourdough/README.md

 ## A Customizable Laravel Installer/Starter Kit

 If you're like me, you have a set of dependencies, configuration files, helpers, or whatever else you just HAVE to have in your new Laravel projects.
 This tool aims to make it easy to create a new Laravel project with the right dependencies, configuration, and other files in place - and it's completely customizable.
 Already have a favorite starter-kit?
-The tool will install - or clone - and extend it with your custom configuration.
+The tool will install - or clone the repo - and extend it with your custom configuration.
 Configure it once, use it over and over again...

 > [!WARNING]